 CLEANING - the front lens of the objectives (particularly the 40xRD and 100xRD) should be cleaned as often as possible due their longer length - coming into contact with the slide.
 First, brush with a soft, camel hair brush or blow off with air pressure from a rubber syringe to remove dust particles.
 Then, wipe gently in circular motion with a soft lens tissue moistened with lens cleaning solution or distilled water, and dry immediately in circular motion with a clean lens paper.

-CAUTION – Objectives should never be disassembled by the user.
-If repairs or internal cleaning should be necessary, this should only be done by qualified, authorized microscope repair technician or send into NYMC for service/repair.
+CAUTION - Objectives should never be disassembled by the user.
+If repairs or internal cleaning should be necessary, this should only be done by qualified, authorized microscope repair technician or send to New York Microscope Company for service/repair.